geersch/lerna/packages/logging/README.md

 # @geersch/logging

-A simple logging package used for demo purposes.
+A simple console logger used for demo purposes.